Barbara1998/nodejs-project-quaye-germaneau/README.md

   - pre-populate the database with at least two users and their own metrics

 * Tests
-  - use of Mocha and Chai
+  - used of Mocha and Chai
   - Travis CI

 # Installation
-After downloadinf or cloning our repository open it in a code editing platform open your terminal and execute the following command in this specific order :
+After downloading or cloning our repository open it in a code editing platform open your terminal and execute the following command in this specific order :

 1. Install node modules and dependencies : `npm install`
 2. Populate the database : `npm run populate`